top of page

 One of the strangest predictions to come out of modern multiverse cosmology is the idea that you might not be a normal human observer at all.
 According to certain multiverse and eternal inflation models, random fluctuations in empty space could occasionally produce a single self-aware brain, complete with vivid memories of a past that never happened.
 This hypothetical observer is called a Boltzmann Brain.
 Because forming one isolated brain by chance is vastly easier than form

-Is Multiverse Science?
+Is the Multiverse Science?
+Why Untestable Universes Aren’t Science

 Physicist Lee Smolin’s cosmological natural selection is one of the most creative attempts to explain fine tuning without God or a standard multiverse.
 The basic idea is simple: new “baby universes” may be born inside black holes, and each baby universe inherits the same laws but with slightly different constants.
 Over many generations, universes that produce more black holes would become more common, in a process Smolin compares to natural selection.
 Biologist Richard Dawkin

+Can the Universe Avoid a Beginning?
 Cyclic Universes and Bouncing Cosmology

 bottom of page